mochi-hpc/mochi-performance-analysis/README.md

 This will install the necessary Python packages.
 You may then start JupyterLab by running `jupyter lab`, and open one of the notebooks.
+Next time you need to open the notebook, simply call `source env/bin/activate` to reactivate your environment, then `jupyter lab`.